mozilla-ai/encoderfile/docs/transforms/index.md

 - Embedding and sentence embedding models can modify the length of `hidden` (useful for matryoshka embeddings)
 - Sentence embeddings are given a `Tensor` of shape `[batch_size, seq_len, hidden]` and attention mask of `[batch_size, seq_len]`, and must return a `Tensor` of shape `[batch_size, hidden]`.
 In other words, it expects a pooling operation along dimension `seq_len`.

+We provide a built-in API for standard tensor operations.
+To learn more, check out our [Tensor API reference page](reference).

+If you don't see an op that you need, please don't hesitate to [create an issue](https://github.com/mozilla-ai/encoderfile/issues) on Github.

 ## Input Signatures